 Assessing skills without knowing who the candidate is can allow your team to focus on finding candidates with raw skill and aptitude, without premature judgements.
 Using “blind-audition” scenarios in your hiring process will allow the best candidates to get further in the hiring process before you meet them.

 Not only can this method help you find the best candidate, it also speeds up the hiring process significantly.
 You’ll be spending less time meeting and screening candidates.

 Areas to Create Blind-Audition Scenarios

 - View resumes without names listed.
-White sounding names recieve 50% more callbacks for interviews than ethnic-sounding names.
+White sounding names receive 50% more callbacks for interviews than ethnic-sounding names.
 Women are often perceived as having lower technical skills.
-Hiding names on resumes helps you objectively assess a candidate's past experiences and skills.
+Hiding names on resumes helps you objectively assess a candidate’s past experiences and skills.

 - Use pre-employment tests that assess skills critical to the job.
 These tie hiring decisions to validated science, rather than gut feeling and instinct.

 - Enlist the help of Artificial Intelligence.
 HireVue can use AI (artificial intelligence) to evaluate candidate responses to video interviews.
 As candidates record themselves responding to interview questions, AI assesses the candidate according to the role’s actual performance metrics.
 This provides a valid, bias-free success indicator.
 You can then take top scoring candidates to the next stage of your hiring process having already completed one round of interviews.

 If you’re relying heavily on current employee referrals, and your current work environment is fairly homogeneous, you may be hurting your chances to increase diversity in your talent pool.
 Share job listings where they will be seen by a diverse body of people.
 Make efforts to attend networking and community events that cater to a diverse range of job seekers.